LEEKYOUNGHWA/LEEKYOUNGWHA.github.io/src/README.md

 # 끄적끄적

-## Browser API Access Restrictions
+## 공부 블로그 입니당

 Because VuePress applications are server-rendered in Node.js when generating static builds, any Vue usage must conform to the [universal code requirements](https://ssr.vuejs.org/en/universal.html).
 In short, make sure to only access Browser / DOM APIs in `beforeMount` or `mounted` hooks.

 If you are using or demoing components that are not SSR friendly (for example containing custom directives), you can wrap them inside the built-in `<ClientOnly>` component:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTExMTg5MTg1XX0=
+eyJoaXN0b3J5IjpbMTU5ODc1Mzk1OV19
 -->